-Ramel Wallace, better know by his stage name Real J. Wallace is a self-taught and native San Diego artist who over the span of the past decade has made the jump from humble neighborhood freestyler to a prominent, local indie Hip-Hop innovator and community leader.
-Comprising one half of the group Brother Nature along side fellow emcee and long time friend Leon St. Heron, his unique blend of classic Hip-Hop storytelling and eclectic style making ample use of incorporating blues, soul and jazz into his music has caught the ears of various fellow artists.
-Most notably indie label New World Color which has supported artists in the past such as Aloe Blacc, Blu & Exile, Miguel, and Danny Brown.
+Ramel Wallace, better known by his stage name Real J. Wallace is a self-taught and native San Diego artist who over the span of the past decade has made the jump from humble neighborhood freestyler to a prominent, local indie Hip-Hop innovator and community leader.
+Comprising one half of the group Brother Nature alongside fellow emcee and long-time friend Leon St. Heron, his unique blend of classic Hip-Hop storytelling and eclectic style making ample use of incorporating blues, soul and jazz into his music has caught the ears of various fellow artists.
+Most notably indie label New World Color, which has supported artists in the past such as Aloe Blacc, Blu & Exile, Miguel, and Danny Brown.
 Since signing in early 2014 Wallace has had the chance to work side by side with L.A. legends BLu and Mainframe.
-With music featuring the best elements of down to earth humility, cosmic spirituality and soulful Golden era style production Real J. Wallace kicks a unique perspective chronicling the vivid realities of the common man laced with the esoteric intricacies of the mysterious and the unexplored.
+With music featuring the best elements of down to earth humility, cosmic spirituality, and soulful Golden era style production Real J. Wallace kicks a unique perspective chronicling the vivid realities of the common man laced with the esoteric intricacies of the mysterious and the unexplored.
 Featuring an impressive roster Real J. Wallace has opened for acts such as Jeru The Damaja, Cannibal Ox and most recently a Tribe Called Red.
 Step Off!
-Magazine had the opportunity to sit down with the Barrio Logan headquartered emcee to discuss the not only the origins of his early life and then fledgling music career; but, also delve into where he’s at presently music wise, his thoughts on the wave of gentrification currently taking siege of Barrio Logan and other communities across San Diego, the current state of the Hip-Hop culture as well as what the immediate future holds for Real J. Wallace.
+Magazine had the opportunity to sit down with the Barrio Logan headquartered emcee to discuss the not only the origins of his early life and then-fledgling music career; but, also delve into where he’s at presently music-wise, his thoughts on the wave of gentrification currently taking siege of Barrio Logan and other communities across San Diego, the current state of the Hip-Hop culture as well as what the immediate future holds for Real J. Wallace.

 Step Off!
 Magazine: Thank you for taking to the time to sit down and talk with us.
 For our readers out there who may not be familiar with your and work please introduce yourself to our readers and let ’em know who you are and what you do.
 Who is Real J. Wallace?